 The International Energy Agency indicates global methane emissions from oil and gas must be reduced to 17 million tonnes by 2030, requiring these increasing emissions to peak and decrease quickly from 2022 levels.

-Major emitters in 2022 included the United States (15 Mt), Russia (14 Mt) and Iran (6 Mt).
-Norway, one of the top producers of oil and gas, boasted the lowest methane emissions from oil and gas operations at less than half a million tonnes.
+Major emitters in 2023 included the United States (13 Mt) Russia (11 Mt) and Iran (6 Mt).
+Norway, one of the top producers of oil and gas, boasted one of the lowest methane emissions from oil and gas operations at less than 16 thousand tonnes in 2023.

 To achieve a 1.5 degrees C-aligned future, the International Energy Agency indicates that global methane emissions from oil and gas must be reduced to 17 Mt by 2030.
 This will require concerted efforts to reduce production and consumption of oil and gas and lower methane intensity in the oil and gas that is produced.